Grace Church is Part of the Christian Reformed Church

 We believe that one day Jesus will come again to judge those on earth and to make all things new.

 We celebrate Martin Luther—his ideas for change in the early 1500s laid the foundation for the Protestant Church.
 But where Luther’s teachings led to the Lutheran Church, the Christian Reformed Church embraces the teachings of another passionate Protestant reformer—John Calvin.

 Calvin believed and taught that God is sovereign, that since before time began he has watched over all things and will continue to control and rule over his creation until time ends.
 Calvin also helped Christians understand and appreciate the biblical teachings of predestination, that we can take comfort in knowing that as believers in Christ, even through temptation and sin, we are destined for a heavenly afterlife when our time on earth ends.

 Calvin’s teachings quickly spread throughout Dutch communities in Europe, and over time, because of persecution, these communities came to America, settling in Michigan, the Midwest, and Canada.
-You’ll hear and see many Dutch last names among our members, but our denomination no longer identifies as a Dutch church.
+You'll hear and see some Dutch last names among our members, but our denomination no longer identifies as a Dutch church.
 We now enjoy an international presence with people in our own congregation from many different nations, cultures, and walks of life.